China Plate and Staatstheater Mainz present

 Sometimes the threat slides into view.
 Russia invades Ukraine, maybe.
 But that doesn’t make the weapons more dangerous.
 They’re always dangerous.
 And one day – deliberately or accidentally – they’ll be used again.
 And then it’s all over.

-From the team that created the award-winning Status and Confirmation, comes the world premiere of a show about a new nuclear weapons treaty – one that’s trying to give the power to eliminate nuclear weapons to the states, and people, who don’t possess them.
+From the team that created the award-winning Status and Confirmation, comes a show about a new nuclear weapons treaty – one that’s trying to give the power to eliminate nuclear weapons to the states, and people, who don’t possess them.

 Created by seven-time Fringe First winner Chris Thorpe and Claire O’Reilly (Abbey Theatre) and developed with Tony Award-winning Rachel Chavkin.